rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

     ![Domain1](images/domain1.png)

-14. In the confidential app in OCI IAM, click the OAuth configuration under Resources.

-15. Scroll down and find the Client ID and Client secret under General Information.
+14. Go to the confidential application created in OCI IAM, Scroll down and find the Client ID and Client secret under General Information.

-16. Copy the client ID and store it.
+15. Copy the client ID and store it.

     <img src= "images/domain2.png" alt="Domain2" style="border: 1px solid black;">

-17. Click Show secret and copy the secret and store it.
+16. Click Show secret and copy the secret and store it.

     ![Domain3](images/domain3.png)

-18. The secret token is the base64 encoding of clientID:clientsecret
+17. The secret token is the base64 encoding of clientID:clientsecret

 The following examples show how to generate the secret token on Microsoft Windows and Apple MacOS.